 Offensive Team Personnel Interference

-Another type of uncommon interference is by offensive team personnel.
+This article is the second one which discusses uncommon interference, the first of which is Interference by Retired Runner.
+Another type of uncommon interference is perpetrated by offensive team personnel.
 Who, exactly, are included as offensive team personnel for this rule?
 We have covered two examples above – a retired runner and a runner who has scored; it also includes all other offensive team personnel who are not the on-deck batter or active runners.

 Base coaches are allowed on the field, so we will discuss them separately from the other offensive team members who should not be on the playing field during a live ball (for example – assistant coaches not serving as a base coach, pitching or hitting coaches, trainers, or anybody else associated with the team).
 This interference can happen during a live ball or a dead ball; live ball interference will be covered in this article.
 A separate article on this Locker Room website covers the dead ball interference (Team Interference – Home Run Celebration)